APP DESIGN | RESEARCH & DESIGN

 Outcome

-Created a scalable IA and design system ready for future app phases
+Created a scalable design ready for future app phases.

 Short-term goal